Interception: National Football League

 Aaron Rodgers holds the record for the most consecutive pass attempts without an interception with 402 during the 2018 NFL season.
 He only threw two interceptions that entire season.
 On December 26, 2010, Brady overtook the previous record of 308 consecutive completed passes without an interception, held by Bernie Kosar of the Cleveland Browns since 1991.
 Kosar's regular-season streak of pass attempts without an interception ended on November 10, 1991, against the Philadelphia Eagles.

 On October 6, 2013, Matt Schaub became the first quarterback to throw a "pick-six" (an interception returned for a touchdown) in four consecutive games, while playing against the San Francisco 49ers.

 In Super Bowl XLIX, New England Patriots cornerback Malcolm Butler intercepted a would-be go-ahead touchdown pass from Seattle Seahawks quarterback Russell Wilson at the goal line in the final seconds of the game, allowing the Patriots to win what would have been an otherwise near-certain defeat.
 The significance of this play led it to be dubbed by many as simply "The Interception".

-In 2019, despite having a career high and league-leading 5,000 yards passing, Jameis Winston of the Tampa Bay Buccaneers threw for a total of 30 interceptions, the most interceptions in the league since Vinny Testaverde's 35 in 1988, giving Winston a career total of 87 interceptions at the season's end.
+In 2019, despite having a career high and league-leading 5,109 yards passing, Jameis Winston of the Tampa Bay Buccaneers threw for a total of 30 interceptions, the most interceptions in the league since Vinny Testaverde's 35 in 1988, giving Winston a career total of 87 interceptions at the season's end.
 Winston's season high came on October 13 against the Carolina Panthers, when he recorded a total of five interceptions.
 Winston's seven pick-6s in that season set an NFL record, and his last interception, a pick-six to the Atlanta Falcons to lose the game in overtime, made him the only quarterback to ever throw at least 30 touchdowns along with 30 interceptions in a season.
 Winston's penchant for turnovers (both interceptions and fumbles), including six interceptions across the last two regular season games that were losses, led to him not being re-signed by the Buccaneers.

 C. J Stroud holds the record for the most consecutive pass attempts without an interception to start a career, with 191.
 He made the record with the Houston Texans during his rookie 2023 NFL season, throwing his first interception in week 5.
 The previous record was 177, made by Dak Prescott in the 2016 season.
+Caleb Williams holds the record for most consecutive passing attempts without an interception by a rookie, with 354 which he set during the 2024 NFL season.
+He also holds the record for fewest interceptions through 1,000 career passing attempts, with 12.